Tinkerforge/doc/en/source/FAQ.rst

 **Brick Driver installation necessary**:

-Bricks need a driver installation at older Windows versions to work properly.
-Please see :ref:`here <brickd_windows_driver_installation>`.
+Bricks need a driver installation on older Windows versions to work properly.
+Please see :ref:`here <brickd_install_windows_driver>`.

 An Extension does not show up in the Brick Viewer